 Search quality trails Google for niche queries.
 Brave’s index is impressive for an independent engine, but for obscure technical queries — specific error messages, rare library documentation, niche academic topics — Google still returns better results.
 For mainstream queries, the difference is negligible.
 Know your use case.

 Node.js 22 requirement is steep.
 Many developers are still on Node 18 or 20 (both LTS).
 Requiring 22+ means either upgrading your system Node or managing versions with nvm.
-Not a dealbreaker, but unnecessary friction for a search tool.
+Docker sidesteps this entirely, but it’s still friction for the npx path.

 Compared to Alternatives

-vs. Google (via SerpAPI/Tavily): Google has better search quality overall, but SerpAPI costs more ($50/mo for 5,000 searches) and you’re adding a middleman.
-Brave is cheaper, simpler, and privacy-first.
-Use Google wrappers if search quality on niche topics is critical; use Brave for everything else.
+vs. Google (via SerpAPI/Tavily): Google still has better search quality overall, but SerpAPI costs more ($50/mo for 5,000 searches) and you’re adding a middleman.
+Brave is cheaper at $5/1,000 queries and has a unique independent index.
+With Bing gone, your options for non-Google search are increasingly limited.

 Who Should Use This